Guthrie theater engagement photos Minneapolis

-If you chose a rustic historical venue in the middle of the country side, such as the Steeplechase Event Center in Mazeppa, MN, you might enjoy a beautiful building in a natural area to a cheap price.
-The downside if such a choice is that your guests would have to drive a long time not only to come to your celebration, but also to go back.
-In other words, they would probably not drink as much alcohol, as they wished, and would live sooner.
+If you chose a rustic historical venue in the middle of the countryside, such as the Steeplechase Event Center in Mazeppa, MN, you might enjoy a beautiful building in a natural area to a cheap price.
+The downside of such a choice is that your guests would have to drive a long time not only to come to your celebration but also to go back.
+In other words, they would probably not drink as much alcohol as they wished, and would live sooner.

 Natural light is obviously not the main advantage of this dark theater but I have good news for you:

-Theaters are made by communities of technicians, lightning directors and decorators.
+Theaters are made by communities of technicians, lightning directors, and decorators.
 And that’s great because their job is precisely to transform empty rooms into something amazing.
-Also a talented Light Jockey would know how to properly compose with the lights and colors.
+Also, a talented Light Jockey would know how to compose with the lights and colors.
 Indeed, he should be able to transform any room into a stunning and vibrant location where you would be happy to host your event.

 The second good news is that, even in such a lowlight situation, a well-equipped and good photographer should be able to set up flashes in order to catch portraits of your wedding celebration (or other events).